tonytsheng/DBHUB/ORA/DG_SWITCH/readme.md

 ```

 ## Items to Note
-- The ttsora90-rr is now the primary database.
+- After the switchover is complete, ttsora90-rr is now the primary database.
 [The old read replica]
 - The IP addresses did not switch (unlike MultiAZ failover).
-You will have to change the database endpoint.
+Any applications will have to change to the new endpoint.
 Consider using an NLB in front of your databases.
 - Downtime is around 60 seconds.

 ## Sample Logs